jpsheehan/tetris/README.md

   - [ ] endless
 - [ ] Add highscores for each mode
 - [ ] Add options for muting sounds

+### Bugs

+- [ ] Fix sounds dropping out from preroll... sometimes???
+Usually after pausing.
+- [ ] We appear to do too much in the input loop for the game

 ### CI/CD